rust-lang/rust/doc/rust.md

 ## Memory model

-A Rust [task](#tasks)'s memory consists of a static set of *items*, a set of tasks each with its own *stack*, and a *heap*.
+A Rust program's memory consists of a static set of *items*, a set of [tasks](#tasks) each with its own *stack*, and a *heap*.
 Immutable portions of the heap may be shared between tasks, mutable portions may not.

 Allocations in the stack consist of *slots*, and allocations in the heap consist of *boxes*.